tariqdude/OSCR/README.md

 - Using open source methods to research policy, write legislation and pass bills in key battleground states

-  - Creation of a nationwide healthcare initiative using big pharma money
+     -
      - Abolishing drug schedules via executive order or congress
      - Decriminalizing small amounts of all drugs

+  - Nationwide healthcare initiative using big pharma money

      - Deployment of millions of healthcare workers for non violent drug offenses
+     - Funding rehabilitation services fully for the next 45 years

-  - All cannabis taxes to go towards infrastructure, education, & health care.
+  - Taxes to go towards Infrastructure, Education, & Health care

       - Banning all law enforcement, elected officials from diverting tax funds elsewhere
-      - Relocate all Federal, State & Local enforcement money into fighting fentanyl

-  - Farmers Protection Bill
+  - Farmers Unionization

      - Establishment of legal craft growing guidelines for all 50 states
-     - banning enforcement practices that are established with intent to harm targeted farmers in certain counties
+     - Banning enforcement practices that are designed with intent to harm

 ***

-# Agenda

-* New York

-* Chicago

-* Los Angeles

-* San Francisco

-***

-# Ideas

-- Money Tracker

-- abuse tracker

-- Important court cases